hashicorp-education/learn-consul-terminating-gateways/self-managed/eks/RUNBOOK.md

 # Put private DNS address in config/external-service.json and save the file

-# Register AWS RDS as a service in Consul
+# Register managed-aws-rds as a service in Consul
 consul services register config/external-service.json OR curl -k \